 Many gifted students also have autism.
 Some are introverts who find school overwhelming.
 In a homeschool situation, parents can teach character skills and council students who are struggling with different situations.

-Another reason to homeschool gifted students is because homeschoolers can get their work done quickly compared to schoolchildren.
-Most homeschoolers finish their work in around 2-3 hours.
+Another reason to homeschool gifted students is that homeschoolers can get their work done quickly compared to schoolchildren.

 This leaves plenty of time to study subjects they are passionate about.
 They can go down educational rabbit holes and not resurface until their curiosity is satisfied.